Article

-To effectively adhere to legislation while safeguarding your people and fulfilling your Duty of Care, organisations can begin with some of the steps below.
+To effectively adhere to legislation while safeguarding your people and fulfilling your Duty of Care, organizations can begin with some of the steps below.

-The first step in safeguarding your people attending or organising a major event is to conduct a comprehensive risk assessment that is specific to the location your people are travelling to.
+The first step in safeguarding your people attending or organizing a major event is to conduct a comprehensive risk assessment that is specific to the location your people are traveling to.
 This involves identifying all the potential and unique risks associated with attending the event and developing plans to mitigate those risks.

 Some common risks to consider include: